-I recently had the daunting task of trying to eat as much traditional Jamaican food as I could in five days.
 It may be an island, but Jamaica is a country where for the phrase “melting pot” could have been invented, both for its people and for its food.

 Let’s makes this clear – Jamaica is more than jerk chicken.

 Visiting Jamaica you experience this unique culinary fusion.
-The best way is to avoid familiar fast food restaurants to discover the diversity of the Jamaican way of life through the markets and street food.
+The best way is to avoid familiar fast food restaurants and discover the diversity of the Jamaican way of life through the markets and street food.

 Traditional Jamaican Food